Patton College of Education Undergraduate Advising Appointments

 It’s easy to schedule an appointment with your advisor.
 In fact, you are encouraged to meet with your advisor often since they are the most reliable resource of information, planning, and support for you.
-Your advisor can be contacted via email or telephone to set up a time convenient for the both of you.
-It is highly suggested to call the main office at 740-593-4400 to make an appointment as soon as possible.
+Use the link below to schedule an appointment.
+First, select your meeting type, and then select your advisor from the drop-down menu to see their availability.

 Schedule an Appointment

-- Keep the advising appointments you have scheduled, or cancel if you are unable to attend.
+- Keep the advising appointments you have scheduled, or cancel if you cannot attend.